bugsfixbunny/react-nestjs-mysql-boilerplate/doc/description.md

-This starter allows you to develop a web application like Facebook, Twitter, Reddit etc… This is not adapted for web sites where SEO is important like a marketplace for example.
+Modern full-stack starter that allows you to create your web application faster with the best developper experience.

 If you don't know the stack, here is some very usefull links :